toddledev/documentation/docs/09-pages/06-proxy/index.md

 # Proxy configuration

 To configure a proxy, create or select it in the [project sidebar](/the-editor/project-sidebar) in the **Page** section.

-In the proxy editor, you are able to configure the proxy.

 The configuration is divided into two main sections:

 ## Source